Behind the Scenes of The Golden Spurtle

 2025 came and I was secretly relieved to retire from the world of competitive porridge making.
 My life was busy enough, but I thought about the beautiful village of Carrbridge… And then around Easter time, an invite!
 To a sneak preview of the new Golden Spurtle documentary.
 It was a special screening for the villagers, volunteers and any competitors who wanted to journey to Carrbridge to watch it in the village hall.
 I couldn’t resist an excuse to spend a weekend in the Highlands.
 We were warmly welcomed and seated at the front, Coco snoozing on lap.

-Seeing the film about a competition in the village hill it was filmed at, with the cast and crew present, was such a special moment.
+Seeing the documentary for the first time, in the village hall it was filmed at, with the cast and crew present, was such a special moment.
 We were blown away with how beautifully the film tells the story of Chieftain Charlie Miller’s final year of running the Golden Spurtle.
 It seemed we were not the only people bitten by the Spurtlebug.
 And the warm oaty vibes are contagious.

 In Edinburgh the Golden Spurtle is screening at Cameo, Filmhouse, Everyman and Vue Omni cinemas.
 It’s showing around 100 cinemas across the UK, check for your local here.